Straubing Wallmühle Airport

 Straubing Wallmühle Airport (IATA: RBM, ICAO: EDMS) is a minor German regional airport, located about 3 miles north-northwest of Straubing in Bavaria.
 It is used for general aviation.

 History

-Today's Straubing airfield was founded at the beginning of the 1960s by some flight enthusiasts from Straubing.
-At first only gliding operations with winch towing took place.
-In 1972, Straubing-Wallmühle airfield was founded as a limited liability company by the two shareholders, the city of Straubing and the district of Straubing-Bogen.
+Today's Straubing Airfield was founded at the beginning of the 1960s by several flight enthusiasts from Straubing.
+At first, only gliding operations with winch towing took place.
+In 1972, Straubing-Wallmühle Airfield was founded as a limited liability company by the two shareholders, the city of Straubing and the district of Straubing-Bogen.

 Since that time, the airport has been a public transport company (Verkehrslandeplatz) with a daily duty to operate at binding opening times.

 Airlines and destinations

 As of April 2016, there are no scheduled services to or from Straubing.
-Briefly during early 2016 Danish charter airline Flexflight offered services between Straubing and Salzburg Airport.
+Briefly, during early 2016, Danish charter airline Flexflight offered services between Straubing and Salzburg Airport.
 Flights were later moved from Straubing to Augsburg Airport.